 Cubs’ David Ross on 3-2 win vs. Cardinals: ‘We don’t win that game early in the season’

-With the win Friday, the Cubs seized a winning record for the first time since early May.
+The Cubs claimed a winning record for the first time since early May.

 “We don’t win that game early in the season,” Ross said.